-(i) There are no other National Emission Standards for Hazardous Air Pollutants (NESHAPs) (326 IAC 14, 326 IAC 20 and 40 CFR Part 63) included for this proposed revision.
+National Emission Standards for Hazardous Air Pollutants (NESHAP):

+There are no new NESHAPs included in the permit (326 IAC 14, 326 IAC 20 and 40 CFR Part 63) (b) due to this proposed modification.

-Compliance Assurance Monitoring (CAM):
+Compliance Assurance Monitoring (CAM)

-- (i) Pursuant to 40 CFR 64.2, Compliance Assurance Monitoring (CAM) is applicable to each new or modified emission units that meets the following criteria: - (1) has a potential to emit before controls equal to or greater than the Part 70 major source threshold for the pollutant involved; - (2) is subject to an emission limitation or standard for that pollutant; and - (3) uses a control device, as defined in 40 CFR 64.1, to comply with that emission limitation or standard.
+- Pursuant to 40 CFR 64.2, CAM is applicable to each new or modified pollutant-specific emission (c) unit that meets the following criteria: - (1) has a potential to emit before controls equal to or greater than the Part 70 major source threshold for the pollutant involved; - is subject to an emission limitation or standard for that pollutant; and (2) - (3) uses a control device, as defined in 40 CFR 64.1, to comply with that emission limitation or standard.